zoghbi-a/nicer-background/README.md

 If everything runs correctly, the background spectrum `spec.b.pha` will be created inside `4693011001/spec`

 ### VERSIONS:

+- **0.4.t1.200e (Latest)**: This is an updated version, published on December 6, 2021.
+The input parameters to the model are similar to the previous verion, but it is optimized for the whole **0.2-15** keV band.
+It works by modeling the data in 2 bands: 0.2-0.4 and 0.4-15 keV.
+It is a classification model that samples the MKF parameters every 1 second and classifies the background data into 50 basis spectra.
+The root-mean-squared performance in the background estimates is `1.5` counts/s vs `73` in the 3C50 model.
+If the 1% outlier backgorund observations are discarded, the performance is `0.7` counts/s (vs `9.6` for the 3C50 model), all measured over the whole 0.2-15 keV band.

-- **0.3.t1.35 (Latest)**: This version uses the latest heasoft updates (as of August 2021).
+- **0.3.t1.35**: This version uses the latest heasoft updates (as of August 2021).
 The model is optimizd to work in the energy range **0.5-10** keV (unlike the previous version).
 It uses 40 MKF parameters, including those from the geomagnetic data.
 It is a classification model that samples the MKF parameters every 1 second and classifies the background data into 35 basis spectra.
 The root-mean-squared performance in the background estimates is `0.21` counts/s vs `4.04` in the 3C50 model.
 If the 1% outlier backgorund observations are discarded, the performance is `0.15` counts/s (vs `1.25` for the 3C50 model).

 - **0.2.t4n20**: This is an enhanced version of 0.1.t4n20, released on July 11, 2021.
 It is based on more MKKF parameters, 27 in total, including the KP index from the geomagnetic data.
 It is also a classification model that samples the MKF parameters every 4 seconds that classifies the background data into 20 basis spectra.
 The root-mean-squared performance in the background estimates is `1.7` counts/s vs `3.2` in the 3C50 model.
 If the 1% outlier backgorund observations are discarded, the performance is `0.87` counts/s (vs `2.3` for the 3C50 model).